sonianicoletti/Essence_LLM/data/markdown/Kernel_cards.md

 State: Retired
 Description: The way of working is no longer in use by the team.
 Checklist: No longer in use, Lessons learned shared

+# Essence Kernel Competencies cards

+These are the competencies that are defined by the Essence Kernel.
+They should apply to all software projects.

+Title: Stakeholder Representation
+Description: The ability to gather, communicate and balance the needs of other stakeholders, and accurately represent their views.

+Title: Analysis
+Description: The ability to understand opportunities and their related stakeholder needs, and transform them into an agreed and consistent set of requirements.

+Title: Development
+Description: The ability to design and program effective software systems following the standards and norms agreed by the team.

+Title: Testing
+Description: The ability to test a system, verifying that it is usable and that it meets the requirements.

+Title: Leadership
+Description: The ability to inspire and motivate a group of people to achieve a successful conclusion to their work and to meet their objectives.

+Title: Management
+Description: The ability to coordinate, plan and track the work done by a team.

+Every competency has five levels:
+1. assists
+2. applies
+3. masters
+4. adapts
+5. innovates

+# Essence Kernel Activity Spaces cards

+The Kernel Activity Spaces contain the activities specific to a cartain practice.

+For each area of concern they are in a sequential order.

+The Kernl Activity Spaces are:
+- Explore Possibilities: Explore the possibilities presented by the creation of a new or improved software system.
+This includes the analysis of the opportunity to be addressed and the identification of the stakeholders.
+- Understand Stakeholder needs: Engage with the stakeholders to understand their needs and ensure that the right results are produced.
+This includes identifying and working with the stakeholder representatives to progress the opportunity.
+- Ensure stakeholder satisfaction: Share the results of the development work with the stakeholders to gain their acceptance of the system produced and verify that the opportunity has been successfully addressed.
+- Use the system: Observe the use of the system in an operational environment and how it benefits the stakeholders.
+- Understand the Requirements: Establish a shared understanding of what the system to be produced must do.
+- Shape the system: Shape the system so that it is easy to develop, change and maintain, and can cope with current and expected future demands.
+This includes the overall design and architecting of the system to be produced.
+- Implement the system: Build a system by implementing, testing and integrating one or more system elements.
+This includes bug fixing and unit testing.
+- Test the system: Verify that the system produced meets the stakeholders’ requirements.
+- Deploy the system: Take the tested system and make it available for use outside the development team.
+- Operate the system: Support the use of the software system in the live environment.
+- Prepare to do the work: Set up the team and its working environment.
+Understand and commit to completing the work.
+- Coordinate activity: Co-ordinate and direct the team’s work.
+This includes all ongoing planning and re-planning of the work, and adding any additional resources needed to complete the formation of the team.
+- Support the team: Help the team members to help themselves, collaborate and improve their way of working.
+- Track the progress: Measure and assess the progress made by the team.
+- Stop the work: Shutdown the software engineering endeavor and handover the team’s responsibilities.

+# Essence Kernel Activity Space cards in the Customer Area of Concern

+Title: Explore Possibilities
+Description: Explore the possibilities presented by the creation of a new or improved software system.
+This includes the analysis of the opportunity to be addressed and the identification of the stakeholders.
+Achieves:
+- Stakeholders: Recognized
+- Opportunity: Identified
+- Opportunity: Solution Needed
+- Opportunity: Value Established

+Title: Understand Stakeholder Needs
+Description: Engage with the stakeholders to understand their needs and ensure that the right results are produced.
+This includes identifying and working with the stakeholder representatives to progress the opportunity.
+Before starting:
+- Stakeholders: Recognized
+- Opportunity: Value Established
+Achieves:
+- Stakeholders: Represented
+- Stakeholders: Involved
+- Stakeholders: In Agreement
+- Opportunity: Viable

+Title: Ensure Stakeholder Satisfaction
+Description: Share the results of the development work with the stakeholders to gain their acceptance of the system produced and verify that the opportunity has been successfully addressed.
+Before starting:
+- Stakeholders: In Agreement
+- Opportunity: Value Established
+Achieves:
+- Stakeholders: Satisfied for Deployment
+- Opportunity: Addressed

+Title: Use the System
+Description: Observe the use of the system in an operational environment and how it benefits the stakeholders.
+Before starting:
+- Stakeholders: Satisfied for Deployment
+- Opportunity: Addressed
+Achieves:
+- Stakeholders: Satisfied in Use
+- Opportunity: Benefit Accrued

+# Essence Kernel Activity Space cards in the Solution Area of Concern: first three (Understand the Requirements, Shape the System, Implement the System)

+Title: Understand the Requirements
+Description: Establish a shared understanding of what the system to be produced must do.
+Achieves:
+- Requirements: Conceived
+- Requirements: Bounded
+- Requirements: Coherent

+Title: Shape the System
+Description: Shape the system so that it is easy to develop, change and maintain, and can cope with current and expected future demands.
+This includes the overall design and architecting of the system to be produced.
+Before starting:
+- Requirements: Coherent
+Achieves:
+- Requirements: Acceptable
+- Software System: Architecture Selected

+Title: Implement the System
+Description: Build a system by implementing, testing and integrating one or more system elements.
+This includes bug fixing and unit testing.
+Before starting:
+- Software System: Architecture Selected
+Achieves:
+- Software System: Demonstrable
+- Software System: Usable
+- Software System: Ready

+# Essence Kernel Activity Space cards in the Solution Area of Concern: last three (Test the System, Deploy the System, Operate the System)

+Title: Test the System
+Description: Verify that the system produced meets the stakeholders’ requirements.
+Before starting:
+- Requirements: Acceptable
+- Software System: Architecture Selected
+Achieves:
+- Requirements: Addressed
+- Requirements: Fulfilled
+- Software System: Demonstrable
+- Software System: Usable
+- Software System: Ready

+Title: Deploy the System
+Description: Take the tested system and make it available for use outside the development team.
+Before starting:
+- Software System: Ready
+Achieves:
+- Software System: Operational

+Title: Operate the System
+Description: Support the use of the software system in the live environment.
+Before starting:
+- Software System: Ready
+Achieves:
+- Software System: Retired

+# Essence Kernel Activity Space cards in the Endeavor Area of Concern

+Title: Prepare to do the work
+Description: Set up the team and its working environment.
+Understand and commit to completing the work.
+Achieves:
+- Team: Seeded
+- Work: Initiated
+- Work: Prepared
+- Way of Working: Principles Established
+- Way of Working: Foundation Established

+Title: Coordinate Activity
+Description: Co-ordinate and direct the team’s work.
+This includes all ongoing planning and re-planning of the work, and adding any additional resources needed to complete the formation of the team.
+Before starting:
+- Team: Seeded
+- Work: Prepared
+Achieves:
+- Team: Formed
+- Work: Started
+- Work: Under Control

+Title: Support the team
+Description: Help the team members to help themselves, collaborate and improve their way of working.
+Before starting:
+- Team: Formed
+- Way of Working: Foundation Established
+Achieves:
+- Team: Collaborating
+- Way of Working: In Use
+- Way of Working: In Place

+Title: Track Progress
+Description: Measure and assess the progress made by the team.
+Before starting:
+- Team: Collaborating
+- Work: Started
+- Way of Working: In Place
+Achieves:
+- Team: Performing
+- Work: Under Control
+- Work: Concluded
+- Way of Working: Working Well

+Title: Stop the work
+Description: Shutdown the software engineering endeavor and handover the team’s responsibilities.
+Before starting:
+- Team: Performing
+- Work: Concluded
+- Way of Working: Working Well
+Achieves:
+- Team: Adjourned
+- Work: Closed
+- Way of Working: Retired